top of page

 👉 Explore Operation Vintner

 The program fee includes all lodging (based on double occupancy) in both Angers and Amboise, in-country transportation from the moment you arrive in Angers, all scheduled tours, and at least two dinners (welcome and farewell).
 While we bring our expertise in educational programming and trip coordination, we often partner with trusted professionals on the ground—experienced drivers for private coaches and licensed guides with deep local and subject knowledge—whose services are included in the program cost.
-Please note: international airfare is not included.
-The program officially begins at Angers train station and concludes at Tours/St-Pierre-des-Corps station, with easy TGV connections to Paris and Charles de Gaulle Airport.
-Travelers who prefer a private room may request one for an additional single-occupancy fee.

 PROGRAM HIGHLIGHTS

-Thematic focus: Nazi occupation, the French Resistance, and wine culture
+• Thematic focus: Nazi occupation, the French Resistance, and wine culture

-Stay in Angers’ medieval core and Amboise’s riverside historic center, each steps from iconic châteaux
+• Stay in Angers’ medieval core and Amboise’s riverside historic center, each ideally situated for walkable, self-guided exploration

-Visit Saumur, Fontevraud, Blois, and Chambord, along with other wartime and wine-producing sites
+• Visit Saumur, Fontevraud, Blois, and Chambord, along with other wartime and wine-producing sites

-Experience vibrant Loire evenings — from riverside dining and dancing at traditional guinguettes to intimate château-town farewells
+• Experience vibrant Loire evenings, from riverside dining and dancing at traditional guinguettes to intimate château-town farewells

 DAILY PROGRAM ACTIVITIES